WeTransfer/image_vise/SECURITY.md

 The matching takes links (hard and soft) into account, and uses Ruby's `File.fnmatch?` under the hood.
 The path is always expanded first using `File.expand_path`.
 The data is not read into ImageMagick from the original location, but gets copied into a tempfile first.

+The path in to the file gets encoded in the image processing request and may be examined by the user, that will disclose where the source image is stored on the server's filesystem.
+This might be an issue - if it is, a customised version with a custom URL scheme should be used for the source URL.

 ## ImageMagick memory constraints